JoeyHendricks/python-benchmark-harness/README.md

 benchmark name** after that you can use the **run()** method to execute your benchmark on your creation and see if it is performing as expected.

-Below you can find a simple example:
+Below you can find a simple example that work non-intrusively on your code (no changes needed):

 ```Python
 from Benchmarking import micro_benchmark as mb